 The work may have been performed over several periods.
 However, the two longest periods must equal at least six months.

 - After obtaining the doctorate, a researcher transfers from the University of Turku to the Helsinki Collegium for Advanced Studies, an independent institute within the University of Helsinki.
-The researcher stays at the Collegium for 4 months, then transfers to the University of Helsinki for 2 months.
+The researcher stays at the Collegium for four months, then transfers to the University of Helsinki for two months.
 The mobility requirement is met.

 - A researcher has obtained a doctoral degree from the University of Lapland.
-After that, the researcher has worked 1 month on a foundation grant at the University of Eastern Finland, 2 months as a university researcher at Tampere University and 3 months as a researcher at Stockholm University.
+After that, the researcher has worked one month on a foundation grant at the University of Eastern Finland, two months as a university researcher at Tampere University and three months as a researcher at Stockholm University.
 The mobility requirement is not met, because the two longest periods do not equal at least six months.

-- A researcher obtained a doctoral degree from the University of Helsinki in January 2020.
+- A researcher obtained a doctoral degree from the University of Helsinki in January 2021.
 They have been invited to the University of Oxford on a six-month research visit.
-The visit was scheduled to start in March 2020, but was cancelled due to the COVID-19 pandemic.
+The visit was scheduled to start in March 2021, but was cancelled due to the Covid-19 pandemic.
 The mobility requirement is met.
-They must contact the Academy and attach the invitation letter to the application.
+They must contact the Academy and append a letter of cooperation to the application.

-- A researcher obtained their doctoral degree from Tampere University in March 2020.
-The researcher has planned a research visit to the University of Oulu in May–August 2020.
-The mobility requirement is not met, since the six-month requirement is not fulfilled before the call deadline of 30 September 2020.
-The COVID-19 pandemic does not affect the fulfilment of the mobility requirement, as the planned mobility period would be less than six months.
+- A researcher obtained their doctoral degree from Tampere University in March 2021.
+The researcher has planned a research visit to the University of Oulu in May–August 2021.
+The mobility requirement is not met, because the six-month requirement is not fulfilled before the call deadline.
+The Covid-19 pandemic does not affect the fulfilment of the mobility requirement, as the planned mobility period would be less than six months.